ATProtocol-Community/atprotocommunitywiki/wiki/explainers/dual-identifiers.md

 As an example, if you are expecting an email from John, and you know his address is `john@gmail.com`, you would be able to determine an if email is truly from John by simply checking the email address of the sender.
 If the email instead came from `johnn@gmail.com` or `john@outlook.com`, you could determine with certainty that the email was not sent from John's email address.

 There is an inherent problem, however, in the use of clean, user-defined identifiers in mass-communication protocols, a problem you're likely familiar with if you've ever signed up for an email address: like all identifiers, email addresses must satisfy a **uniqueness constraint**.
-Therefore, within each domain, there can be one, and only one `john` per domain.
+Therefore, within each domain, there can be one, and only one `john`.
 Indeed, because of this limitation, it is much more likely that John has an email address that looks something more like `john.doe.1974@gmail.com` or some variant therein.

 One can imagine that this problem could be easily solved by simply assigning a random assortment of characters to each user who signs up.
 Now, instead of John's email address being `john.doe.1974@gmail.com`, his address would instead be `F3WCO6OjALhg0zrEY9th@gmail.com`.
 This system would surely prevent any conflict between email addresses.
 However, this system also presents an obvious problem: How could users be expected to memorize email addresses when they are all simply an assortment of random characters?
 Such a solution is inelegant and impractical for any mass communication protocol.